PhiZone/api-anc/README.md

 ## Configuration

-File `appsettings.Development.json` is ignored by Git using `.gitignore`.
-You should create it yourself.
+The files `appsettings.Development.json` and `appsettings.Production.json` are ignored by Git using `.gitignore`.
+You should create them yourself.

 ```json
 {